 I love the way this cake looks.
 I keep glancing up from my computer to admire it, sitting on the counter - so pretty.
 I keep imagining how nice it will be to cut off a little slice and have it with coffee when the afternoon starts to drag.

-To make the orange topping you melt sugar with water and a scraped-out vanilla bean in a large non-stick oven-proof skillet.
-I used my 12-inch cast iron skillet.
+- Start by making the orange topping.
+Melt sugar with water and a scraped-out vanilla bean in a large non-stick oven-proof skillet.
+I use my 12-inch cast iron skillet.

-Here’s the recipe for orange vanilla upside down cake.
-If you make this I hope you’ll come back and write a review!
-I can’t wait to hear what you think.
+Here's the recipe for orange vanilla upside down cake.
+If you make this I hope you'll come back and leave a star rating and a comment.
+I can't wait to hear what you think.
 Happy baking!Print

 Orange Vanilla Upside Down Cake